 With the new rules brought in April 2015 then some benefits, such as income and flexibility to take capital have improved dramatically under a SIPP.
 Also, the fact is that QROPS or QNUPS are far more expensive than most SIPP products, if not initially then in terms of annual charges.
 Also, whilst a SIPP should never be utilised with investments held in an investment bond, and therefore be a fraction of the cost of QROPS, thus improving returns over QROPS.

-QROPS rules are still being consulted on as of May 2015, but as stated above, in most cases for people up to the age of 74, they are better off with a SIPP for retirement planning, rather than a QROP, because of the Budget 2014 and new rule changes in 6 April 2015.
+In most cases, people up to the age of 74 are better off with a SIPP for retirement planning, rather than a QROPS, because of the Budget 2014 and new rule changes in 6 April 2015.

 UK pension transfers by overseas advisers